Temne people: Traditional beliefs

 Temne traditional religion involves belief in a Supreme Being and Creator referred to as Kuru Masaba, followed in rank by lesser deities.
 The term Masaba was borrowed from the Mandinka phrase mansa ba which means "the big king".
 The term Kuru means God, and is cognate with the word kur which suggests "old age", but Kuru also means "sky" or literally "the abode of God".
 The resulting Kuru Masaba means God Almighty to differentiate it from lesser deities.
 According to Taylor, the Temne believe that Kuru Masaba cannot be approached directly but only through the intercession of patrilineal ancestral spirits, and sacrifices are offered to them when requesting for help.
 Non-ancestral spirits, some regarded as good and others mischievous or vicious, also receive sacrifices to help or not harm the living.

 Chiefdoms partake in secret societies such as the men's Poro, Ragbenle or Ramena, and the women's Bondo.
 Like with the introduction of Islam centuries later, this institution of societies was introduced to the region by Mandé peoples.
 The largest of these societies are the Poro and Bondo which are found in the west, while the smaller Ragbenle is found in the east of Temne territory.
 According to Kenneth Little, writing in the 60s, even the prevalence of Poro societies was more widespread among Mende than Temne.

 These practices include secret initiation ceremonies, which are rites of passage for young boys and girls.

 Society and culture

+For the Temne, chiefdom is more than just a political position.
+Chiefs possess a spiritual, sacred force that sets them apart from the members of their community.
+The sacred nature of the chief is underscored by the fact that Temne represent the chiefdom spirit (kärfi) with a distinct mask.
+An individual within the community takes on the role of being the chiefdom kärfi’s masquerader, a role called the Sanko.
+For the life of the chief, the Sanko and the chief appear publicly together and carry the same regalia and honor the same taboos unique to the role of chief.

 The Temne are traditionally farmers of staples such as rice and cassava, fishermen, and traders.
 The cash crops include cotton, peanuts, palm and kola nuts.
 The Temne clans have been numerous, each independent, divided as a chiefdom.
 A chiefdom contained villages, with a sub-chief who would head one or more villages.
 The headman typically inherited the post, being the descendant of the village founder.
 In contemporary Sierra Leone, the chiefs are elected.